GhaydA-AlQudah/Automated_SOC_Alert_Triage_and_Monitoring_System/README.md

 # Security

 - Local LLM via **LM Studio**, local embedding model, and a **local Grafana dashboard**, keeping AI processing, embeddings, and monitoring within the local environment.
 - The **LLM has no direct access to the alerts database**; it only receives relevant data as input and produces output within a **deterministic workflow**.
-- SQL injection
-- Prompt Injection
+- SQL injection and Prompt Injection Protection.
-- sanitization

-**NOTE: I didnt use locally models due to commputation limits on my labtop.**
+- **NOTE: I didnt use locally models due to commputation limits on my labtop.**

 ---

 # Optimization